A-Sandhu/Terraform-Azure-LinxVM/README.md

-# Build and deploy the infrastructure wuth using Terraform.
+# Build and deploy the infrastructure with using Terraform.

 1 - With your Terraform template created, the first step is to initialize Terraform.
 This step ensures that Terraform has all the prerequisites to build your template in Azure.